The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Winooski is a city in Chittenden County, Vermont, United States.
 Located on the Winooski River, as of the 2010 U.S. Census the municipal population was 7,267.
 The city is the most densely populated municipality in northern New England, an area comprising the states of Maine, New Hampshire, and Vermont.
 It is the smallest in area of Vermont’s nine incorporated cities.
 As part of the Burlington, Vermont metropolitan area, it is bordered by Burlington, Colchester, and South Burlington.

 Montpelier is the capital city of the U.S. state of Vermont and the seat of Washington County.
 As the site of Vermont’s state government, it is the least populous state capital in the United States.
 The population was 7,855 at the 2010 census.
 However, the daytime population swells to about 21,000, due to the large number of jobs within city limits.
 The Vermont College of Fine Arts and New England Culinary Institute are located in the municipality.
 It was named for Montpellier, France.

 Essex Junction is a village located within the town of Essex in Chittenden County, Vermont, United States.
 The population was 9,271 at the 2010 census.
 It was incorporated on November 15, 1892.

-There You Have It – Hispanic Populations Across Vermont
+There You Have It – Hispanic or Latino Populations Across Vermont

-If you’re looking for a breakdown of Hispanic populations across Vermont according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Vermont according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Vermont:
+If you’re curious enough, here are the least Hispanic or Latino places in Vermont: